 Here is a study score for Tower of Ivory.

 To purchase the materials needed to perform the piece, please click the button below.
-And thank you for supporting this low-key way of publishing:
+Normally, the charge is $35, but in these pandemic days, I have made the price pay-as-you-can.
+Thank you for supporting this low-key way of publishing: